-- Make sure the yellow marker is at the in point of the timeline, where you want to begin your video export, and that the TIMELINE is selected. - Select FILE>EXPORT>MEDIA.
-You'll see in the preview window the video you're about to export.
-The little gray triangles represent the START and END points of your export. - In the right-hand pane, select MXF OP1a from the Export Settings>Format drop-down list. - If you have previously used a BDJ export preset on this computer under your login credentials, it should be in the Preset drop-down list.
+- Make sure the blue playhead is at the In point of the timeline, where you want to begin your video export, and that the TIMELINE is selected. - Select FILE>EXPORT>MEDIA, or, with the Timeline window highlighted, press Control + M, or click the Export tab at the top.
+You'll see in the preview window the video you're about to export. - In the left-hand pane, select MXF OP1a from the Format drop-down list. - If you have previously used a BDJ export preset on this computer under your login credentials, it should be in the Preset drop-down list.
 Find BDJ NEWSROOM EXPORT PRESET in the drop-down list and select it.
-If you have not used this BDJ preset before, press the Import Preset icon to the right of the Preset drop-down list.
+If you have not used this BDJ preset before, press the three dots to the right of the Preset drop-down list and choose Import Preset.
 In the window that opens, navigate to the PREMIERE PROJECT folder you downloaded and select BDJ NEWSROOM EXPORT PRESET.
-Do not rename it when prompted, but DO CHECK the SAVE FILTER SETTINGS and SAVE FTP SETTINGS. - Click on the yellow text next to Output Name.
-In the Save As window that appears, navigate to where you want to save your video ad name your video using the exact STORY SLUG and SEGMENT as indicated in ENPS (e.g., City Budget SOT,) and add the newscast and date to the filename, e.g. 4pmMay1 -- Click OK.
-(Example: City Budget SOT 4pmMay1.mxf) Video Server filenames may not have more than 32 characters total! - Make sure the boxes next to "Export Video" and "Export Audio" are checked. - Click the Export button.
+Do not rename it when prompted, but DO CHECK the SAVE FILTER SETTINGS and SAVE FTP SETTINGS. - Click on the text next to Location.
+In the Save As window that appears, navigate to where you want to save your video ad name your video using the exact date and STORY SLUG and SEGMENT as indicated in ENPS (e.g., 091215 City Budget SOT,) and add the newscast to the filename, 091215 City Budget SOT4p, then click OK.
+(Example: City Budget SOT 4pmMay1.mxf) Video Server file names may not have more than 32 characters total!
+Do not use any characters but letters and numbers in a filename!
+Do not use punctuation except for \ and do not leave a space after the name (i.e. FileName .mxf)

+• Click the Export button.
 After a few minutes, your .mxf video will be exported to the desired location on your computer, and then you can upload to the video server.